MXHJohn314/User-Recognition-CS3120-Project-/README.md

 ## Required Python Modules
 - tkinter
 - re
-- os
 - time
 - datetime

-All are pre-installed with the standard Python3 library (unless you're on linux).
-Note: if you are running Linux, you are running linux, use your package manager to install `python3-tk`.
+All modules needed are pre-installed unless you're on linux.
+In that case, use your package manager to install `python3-tk`. ex: with Ubuntu: `sudo apt-get install python3-tk`

-ex:
-- Ubuntu: `sudo apt-get install python3-tk`

 ## Secure Programming
 - This program only records keystrokes from the typing test.